 The sample used for these analyses was taken from Bar-Anan & Nosek’s (2014) data, collected via the Project Implicit website.
 A total of 23,413 unique individuals participated in this study (63% women, 36% men, 1% unknown; mean age = 29.1, SD = 12.0).
 Of this figure, 8.7% completed only one measure, 4.9% completed 2 measures, 7.7% completed three measures, and 31% completed four measures.
 45.1% completed more than four measures, of which 10% completed more than ten measures.
 Detailed information regarding the collection of these data can be found in Bar-Anan and Nosek (2014).
 The data used in our analytic sample,composed of participants who completed at least one measure in the overall study and met common accuracy and latency performance exclusion criteria (full details in supplementary materials), leading to 21060 observations in total (i.e., some participants may have completed more than one of the measures).
 Within this, 6902 participants completed the Implicit Association Test (IAT), 7238 completed the Affect Misattribution Procedure (AMP), 6039 completed the Brief IAT (BIAT), 6795 completed the Evaluative Priming Task (EPT), 6529 completed the Go-No Go Association Test (GNAT), and 6626 completed the Single-Target IAT (ST-IAT).
 These completions were divided approximately evenly across the three domains of race, politics, and self-esteem, to which they were assigned randomly within the original study.

 In their original study, Bar-Anan and Nosek (2014) also included a seventh implicit measure, the sorting paired-features task (SPF, Bar-Anan et al., 2009).
-We did not include this task on the basis that (a) it has seen much less use than the other tasks, and more importantly (b) effects on the task are typically quantified using more than one score for each individual.
-In contrast, the other 6 tasks are quantified using a single score.
+We did not include this task on the basis that it has seen much less use than the other tasks and we were generally unfamiliar with its scoring, in contrast to the other 6 tasks.

 Measures